 [SET]

 [SET COMMENTS]

-- The immediate value of the glass cannon set is amazing to support its partners and threaten immediate knockouts, although it lacks the ability to completely run through opponents that setup Annihilape has.
-This set also lacks the bulk and support to survive long, so it struggles more against faster threats like Basculegion-M and Tera Flying Sneasler.
+- The immediate value of the glass cannon set is amazing to support its partners and threaten immediate knockouts, although it lacks the ability to completely run through foes that setup Annihilape has.
+This set also lacks the bulk and support to survive for long, so it struggles more against faster threats like Basculegion-M and Tera Flying Sneasler.

+[SET]